taiki-e/atomic-maybe-uninit/src/arch/README.md

 None of the above instructions imply a memory barrier.

-- A sync (sync 0, sync 0,0, hwsync) instruction can be used as both an “import barrier” and an “export barrier”.<br>
+- A sync (sync 0, sync 0,0, hwsync) instruction can be used as both an "import barrier" and an "export barrier".<br>
   Compatibility: POWER1 or later (some BookE processors don't have this and provide msync which has the same bit-pattern instead but no lwsync support)
   - ISA 2.07B: included in the requirements as Base category
   - ISA 3.1C: included in all compliancy subsets
-- A lwsync (sync 1, sync 1,0) instruction can be used as both an “import barrier” and an “export barrier”, if the specified storage location is in storage that is neither Write Through Required nor Caching Inhibited.<br>
+- A lwsync (sync 1, sync 1,0) instruction can be used as both an "import barrier" and an "export barrier", if the specified storage location is in storage that is neither Write Through Required nor Caching Inhibited.<br>
-- An “import barrier” can be constructed by a branch that depends on the loaded value (even a branch that depends on a comparison of the same register is okay), followed by an isync instruction.<br>
+- An "import barrier" can be constructed by a branch that depends on the loaded value (even a branch that depends on a comparison of the same register is okay), followed by an isync instruction.<br>
   Compatibility: POWER1 or later
   - ISA 2.07B: included in the requirements as Base category